May 23-June 30: Biltmore has reopened the house, gardens, grounds, and Antler Hill Village with modified hours and reduced capacities.

 - Save by purchasing a Twelve-Month Annual Pass.

 - The Estate is open seven days a week, 365 days a year.
 Hours vary at places throughout the Estate.
 The House is usually open 9-5 for tours.

-Travel Distances inside the Estate
+Travel Distances Inside the Estate

 - Antler Hill Village/Winery to Main Entrance: 2 miles